 A Teacher of the Visually Impaired (TVI) might do tests called a functional vision assessment or functional vision evaluation (FVA or FVE) and a learning media assessment.

 A functional vision assessment shows what a child can actually see and how they use their vision.
 It is legally needed as part of the special education process.
-These articles from Texas School for the Blind and Visually Impaired and Family Connect explain more about functional vision assessments.
+This article from Family Connect explains more about functional vision assessments.